flanksource/docs/mission-control/docs/notifications/concepts/recipients.md

 # Recipient

-There are 3 types of receivers
+There are 3 types of recipients

 1. Person
 2. Team